Professor Matthew J Allen

 Girton has always taken a large cohort of veterinary students with, on average, eight to nine students embarking on the Veterinary Medicine course at Girton each year.
 This ensures an enthusiastic, varied and mutually supportive veterinary community within College.
 Informal veterinary “get-togethers” occur throughout the year and include the popular Michaelmas Term Vets’ Supper Party.
 Girton is also conveniently placed for easy access to the Veterinary School.

-The teaching Fellowship contains fully qualified veterinary surgeons with clinical experience and specialist skills in equine medicine, small animal surgery and anatomic pathology.
+The teaching Fellowship contains fully qualified veterinary surgeons with clinical experience and specialist skills in equine medicine, small animal surgery, anatomic pathology, farm animal medicine and in Diagnostic Imaging.
 Students also benefit from interaction with the medical students and those studying natural sciences and frequently work together, and engage in activities such as the Science Communication Prize.

 The six year Veterinary Medicine course at Cambridge provides a unique training in basic medical sciences followed by a clinical course which applies students’ scientific knowledge practically as they study and work in the Queen’s Veterinary School Hospital.
 The small group sizes provide unparalleled opportunities for direct contact with clinical teachers and opportunities to develop personal interests in any aspect of clinical veterinary science or research.

 ‘Very friendly, great facilities.
 An all round great College!’ – Girton Third Year Vet

 ‘It is a real privilege to have supervisions on a weekly basis with qualified vets, who can exemplify the clinical relevance of preclinical studies.’ – Girton Second Year Vet

 The Department of Veterinary Medicine runs the clinical part of the course and has a substantial number of PhD students undertaking research within world-renowned research groups, carrying out cutting-edge biomedical research.